visit-dav/visit-deps/windowsbuild/thirdparty-projects/h5part-1.6.6/VisIt_README.txt

 Windows Build Notes for h5part-1.6.6

 Contents of hfpart-1.6.6-projects.zip:
- projects for MSVC 2012 (in folder visualc11) and MSVC 2013 (in folder visualc12)
- Modified headers and source code for a clean compile and for building a dll on windows.
+ projects for MSVC 2022 (in folder visualc2022) Modified headers and source code for a clean compile and for building a dll on windows.
  This readme.